 Any organization that uses DUMC facilities will also notify the Senior Minister or his/her designee as soon as possible about any incident or suspected incident of abuse involving any person affiliated with such organization while using DUMC facilities.

 The confidentiality of all persons involved will be safeguarded.

-Responding to Allegations of Abuse of a Child or Youth
+Responding to Allegations of Abuse of a Child, Youth, or Vulnerable Person

 Every allegation will be taken seriously.
 Adequate care and respect must be offered to the alleged victims and alleged perpetrators until the allegation can be substantiated or cleared.

 All procedures listed in the previous section on Reporting will be strictly followed.